5 from 8 votes

 Stir Fry with Rice

-If you prefer a stir fry with rice, it's an easy switch!
-Simply omit the noodles in the recipe and serve the stir fry over your favorite rice!
+If you prefer a stir fry with rice, it’s an easy switch!
+Simply omit the noodles in the recipe and serve the stir fry over your favorite rice whether that’s white rice, brown rice or even cauliflower rice!
 Switching to rice is an easy way to make this gluten-free for those who need it.
+You can also opt to serve it over rice noodles if you prefer!

 stir fry on a plate with a skillet in the background